prazwal1/CameraApp/README.md

   - Capture multiple frames to create a panorama
   - Adjustable capture interval and maximum frames
   - Real-time preview of the stitched panorama
-  - Options to reset and save the panorama

 ### Transformation Mode
 - **Geometric Transformations**